 Persons who have been injured in an automobile or trucking-related collision in Laurel may end up filing a personal injury lawsuit in one of the district courts in Prince George's County.
 The closest courthouse is located about 25 minutes away at 4990 Rhode Island Ave. in Hyattsville, MD.
 Another courthouse, located about 40 minutes' drive from Laurel, can be found in Upper Marlboro at 14735 Main Street.

-Following a serious Maryland automobile or trucking-related collision, it is imperative that injured victims understand their rights under the law.
 When determining financial liability following a traffic accident in the Laurel area, it should always be remembered that Maryland is an “at-fault” state.
 Because of this, the motorist who police determine caused the accident will generally be considered financially liable for the crash; in other words, he or she should be held responsible for the monetary damages pertaining to the victims’ injuries, as well as costs associated with any property damage.

 Recovering damages following a severe Maryland traffic accident usually entails showing that the other motorist was at fault.
 At the same time, most any plaintiff must be prepared to prove that his or her actions did not contribute, in any way, to the accident.
 If the court determines that the victim was in some way responsible for the accident — for instance, being possibly distracted by a phone call or text message — the plaintiff could actually lose the case.

 Since assigning blame for a car, truck or motorcycle accident is critical in any Maryland personal injury case, the legal team at Lebowitz & Mzhen, LLC, often recommends that victims obtain the police accident report corresponding to the traffic collision in which they were injured.
 This information often turns out to be very important in proving who was responsible for a particular car accident.